-LG officially introduces the Optimus 3D MaxAlex Wagner - Deputy Managing Editor, News Desk
+LG officially introduces the Optimus 3D MaxAlex Wagner - Editorial Director of News and Content

 Looks like LG has taken the wraps off of another one of its new Android handsets ahead of Mobile World Congress.
 This time we've got the LG Optimus 3D Max, a handset that's been the star of its fair share of leaks over the past few weeks.
 Obviously the main draw here is the device's 3D capabilities, which includes the ability to capture content in 3D using the pair of 5-megapixel cameras around back.
 That content can then be viewed on the Optimus 3D Max's 3D-capable 4.3-inch WVGA touchscreen.